fenix-hub/godot-engine.file-editor/README.md

 This addon was built for a **personal use** intention.
 It was released as an open source plugin in the hope that it could be useful to the Godot Engine Community.
 As a "work in progress" project, there is *no warranty* for any eventual issue and bug that may broke your project.
 I don't assume any responsibility for possible corruptions of your project files.
 It is always advisable to keep a copy of your files and check any changes.

-# Want to contact me?
-I'm planning to create a Discord group to collect each plugin I've made (and I will make), but until then you can directly talk with my via e-mail at *n.santilio97@gmail.com*